-Greencrete is an umbrella term for a number of eco-friendly materials meant to mimic the structural properties of concrete.
-As a construction material, greencrete isn't widely used yet --- but it have been used by construction companies in several experimental construction projects.
+Greencrete is an umbrella term for several eco-friendly materials meant to mimic the structural properties of concrete.
+As a construction material, greencrete isn't widely used yet --- but it has been used by construction companies in several experimental construction projects.

 In practice, greencrete is typically made from recycled materials, like used plastics and polystyrene.

 These materials can be easily found at landfill sites, and have helped to enable quick construction of new structures, like a 40-bed ICU, built to help handle a surge in COVID-19 cases in South Africa.

 For most construction companies, concrete will remain a popular building material --- especially for substructure construction.
 But for every project, there's often a suitable substitute for concrete that's comparable in utility and has less of a carbon footprint.